tedneward/Azgaarnoth/Creatures/Hags.md

 Beauty drives a sea hag to fits of anger.
 When confronted with something beautiful, the hag might simply attack it or deface it.
 If something beautiful gives hope, a sea hag wants it to cause despair.
 If it inspires courage, the sea hag wants it to cause fear.

-***Ugly Inside and Out.***.
-Sea hags are by far the ugliest of all hags, with slimy scales covering their pallid skin.
+***Ugly Inside and Out.*** Sea hags are by far the ugliest of all hags, with slimy scales covering their pallid skin.
 A sea hag's hair resembles seaweed and covers her emaciated body, and her glassy eyes seem as lifeless as a doll's.
 Although a sea hag can hide her true form under a veil of illusion, the hag is cursed to forever appear ugly.
 Her illusory form appears haggard at best.

 >### Sea Hag
 >*Medium fey, chaotic evil*